Click play to listen to this article.

-A rebound relationship is a relationship we enter right after or soon after our breakup to suppress or escape our pain and feel less lonely or to make our ex jealous, get our revenge, and prove to them how much better off we are without them.
+A rebound relationship is a relationship we enter right after or soon after our breakup to suppress or escape our pain and feel less lonely or to make our ex jealous, get revenge, and prove to them how much better off we are without them.

 The Stages Of A Rebound Relationship

-1. The Pre-rebound Stage
+1. The Pre-Rebound Stage

-2. The honeymoon stage
+2. The Honeymoon Stage

-3. The reality and conflicts Stage
+3. The Reality And Conflicts Stage

-You’ll start considering if your new relationship is suitable for you.
-You’ll begin to discern your partner’s flaws and imperfections and start making rational judgments about whether or not those flaws and imperfections are something you can live with or not.
+This stage of a rebound relationship is pivotal.
+During it, a person experiences some much-needed dose of reality.
+They’ll consider if their new relationship is suitable for them.
+They’ll begin to discern their partner’s flaws and imperfections and start making rational judgments about whether or not those flaws and imperfections are something they can live with.